MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxsecurity.md

-﻿---
+---
-Description: 'The FaxSecurity configuration object is used by a fax client application to configure the security on a fax server, and permits the calling application to set and retrieve a security descriptor for the fax server.' ms.assetid: '0c1fe69c-f10b-4c7d-abe5-1a3e93d56c04'
+Description: The FaxSecurity configuration object is used by a fax client application to configure the security on a fax server, and permits the calling application to set and retrieve a security descriptor for the fax server. ms.assetid: 0c1fe69c-f10b-4c7d-abe5-1a3e93d56c04
 title: FaxSecurity object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxSecurity object